bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk build //...
 ```

-We the command is executed, bazel will download and cache all dependencies including but not limited to:
+We the command is executed, bazel will download and cache all dependencies, including but not limited to:

 - The defined GoLang compiler and libraries
 - The defined rules sets
 - build the go binary

 Downloading and caching the above components is part of bazel providing hermetic and
 deterministic builds.
 All of the downloaded components are checked against an SHA that
-verifies the checksum of the downloaded file(s).
+verifies the checksum of the downloaded file(s) checksum.

 Next, we will make some code changes and introduce some internal code
 dependencies.

 ## Using the files under pkg

-Now we want to modify and use the files under the pkg directory.
+Now, we want to modify and use the files under the pkg directory.

 Edit roll.go under the cmd folder and add an import to roll_dice.